 Has your unit developed a year-round membership plan?
 There are certainly many units out there who have been successful because they have created a plan, continually refined it, and are enjoying the fruits of that labor.

-If you’re not sure where to begin, or want some more ideas, there are lots of resources to help!
-Visit our website at www.baltimorebsa.org/membership and keep coming back.
+If you’re not sure where to begin or want some more ideas, there are lots of resources to help!
+Visit our website at http://www.baltimorebsa.org/membership and keep coming back.
 New resources are added often!
 Your District’s Membership Chair and committee are a great place to start.
 Your District Executive has lots of experience and available resources to assist you as well.
-If you want another person to bounce ideas off of, or need some guidance, please give me a call or e-mail.
-My information is in the header above.

 Please, please, please don’t wait until September to start thinking about recruiting.
 With a small amount of work on the front end, you’re almost assured to be successful when your Join Scouting Night comes around.